Dr Kamal Badreshany

 Chapter in book

-- Badreshany, K. (2015).
+- Badreshany, K. (2019).
 A Comparative Petrographic Analysis of Middle Bronze Age Ridged-Neck Pithoi from Tell el-Burak and Ashkelon.
-In The Tell el-Burak Archaeological Project Volume 1 Area I-II: Final Report on the Middle Bronze Age and Late Medieval Age Remains of the 2001-2011 Seasons of Excavation.
-Kamlah, J. & Sader, H. Beirut: Bibliothèque Archéologique et Historique.
+In Tell El-Burak 1: The Middle Bronze Age: With Chapters Related to the Site and to the Late Medieval Period.
+Kamlah, J. & Sader, H. Beirut: Harrassowitz.
+1.

 - Badreshany, K., Genz, H. & Sader, H. (2007).
 An Early Bronze Age Site on the Lebanese Coast Tell Fadous-Kfarabida 2004 and 2005: Final Report.
 Bulletin d’Archéologie et d’Architecture Libanaises, 9: 5-115